podcast

 DZ-91: Raising (different kinds of) Stakes

-How can you keep your audience hooked when they know the end of the story?
+Listen listen if you're writing a biopic or any story where the audience already knows how it ends.
 Chas, Stu and Mel take a deep dive into stakes, using then lens of biopics to help us think about them.
-If an audience already knows the "plot" outcome of a story, then how do you create stakes to make a story tense for the audience?
-To explore this, we deep dive into HIDDEN FIGURES (about the NASA Friendship 7 mission), DOWNFALL (the final days of Berlin in WW2), and BRIGHT STAR (the life and death of romantic poet John Keats).
-W...
+If an audience already knows the “plot” outcome of a story, then how do you create stakes to make a story tense for the audience?
+To explore this, we deep dive into HIDDEN FIGURES (about the NASA Friendship 7 mission), DOWNFALL (the final days of Berlin in WW2), and BRIGHT STAR (the life and death of romantic poet...

 2022-08-31